 Any student participating in the competitive school athletic program must have a physical examination on file and be covered by insurance in case of injury.
 Physical exams are required every two years.
-All of the necessary forms must be on file, as well as fees paid, before the student may begin practice.
+All of the necessary forms must be on file before the student may begin practice.

-There is a "Clothes Closet" at Lundy Elementary which has clothing, coats, shoes and school supplies for children that need them.
-The clothing is also used for emergencies (ie. spills and injuries).
+There is a "Clothes Closet" at Lundy Elementary which has clothing, coats, and shoes for children that need them.
+The clothing is also used for emergencies (ie. spills, accidents and injuries).
 If your child is not needing to keep the clothing it can be laundered and returned to the school office.

 Students are to utilize the services of the school health assistant for illness, injuries, to administer prescribed medications sent from home (see medication procedure) and as a resource for health information.
 Parents are requested to assess their child's health prior to sending him/her to school in the morning.
-If the child has been vomiting or having diarrhea within the last 24 hours, has a temperature over 100 orally, has severe pain anywhere or a severe rash over several areas of the body, please do not sendthe child to school.
+If the child has been vomiting or having diarrhea within the last 24 hours, has a temperature of 100° orally within the last 24 hours, or was sent home from school with a temperature or vomiting, has severe pain anywhere and/or a severe rash on their body, do not send the child to school.
 A child with any of the above symptoms will not be able to concentrate on learning activities and may be exposing other students to a communicable disease.
 Any child well enough to attend school should be able to participate in all regular school activities including physical education classes, unless a medical excuse is obtained from the family health care provider.